SamFung8/RESTful-API-With-Web-Authentication-And-Kafka-Action-Logger/README.md

 This project is a Spring Boot-based web application that provides a RESTful API for managing a product catalog.
 The key features of this project include:

-• RESTful API: The application exposes a set of RESTful endpoints MYSQL DB for performing CRUD (Create, Read, Update, Delete) operations on product data using ORM(Object Relational Mapping) method.\
+• RESTful API: A set of RESTful endpoints connected with MYSQL DB for performing CRUD (Create, Read, Update, Delete) operations on data using ORM(Object Relational Mapping).\
-• Web-based Authentication: The application includes a web-based authentication system, allowing users to securely access and interact with the product management functionality.\
+• Web-based Authentication: A web-based authentication system allows access to the different RESTful API functionalities based on user account(Admin, Senior User and Normal User).\
-• Kafka Integration for Action Logging: The application integrates with Apache Kafka, a distributed streaming platform, to log user actions, such as creating, updating, or deleting products.
-These user actions are recorded in log files for auditing and analytics purposes.\
+• Kafka Integration for Web Action Logger: A distributed streaming platform used Apache Kafka to logging user RESTful actions(create, update, or delete) and recorded as log files for auditing and analytics.

-The main components of this project include:
+The main components packages of this project include:

-• Product Management Service: Responsible for handling CRUD operations on product data and communicating with the Kafka producer.\
+• APIService: Handles the RESTful API functionality, processing requests and responses.
-• Product Repository: A Spring Data JPA repository that provides the necessary database operations for the Product entity.\
+• ExceptionConfig: Manages exception handling and provides consistent error responses.
-• Product Controller: The Spring MVC controller that exposes the RESTful API endpoints for managing products.\
+• KafkaConfig: Configures the integration with Apache Kafka for distributed logging and event streaming.
-• Kafka Consumer: A Python script that subscribes to the Kafka topic and logs the user actions to local log files.\
+• MVCConfig: Sets up the Model-View-Controller architecture and web-based functionality.
-• This project demonstrates the integration of a Spring Boot-based web application with a Kafka-based logging system, providing a robust and scalable solution for managing a product catalog with user action tracking.\
+• SecurityConfig: Handles authentication, authorization, and access control for the application.